 PARC Road Safety Group is a national civil society organisation.
-It was founded by Susan Gray in 2006 after the death of her husband Steve in a road traffic collision in Inishowen, Co Donegal.
-PARC advocates for improved road safety and provides support, information and advocacy to bereaved and injured road traffic victims.
+It was founded by Susan Gray in 2006 after the death of her husband Steve in a road traffic collision in Gleneely, Inishowen, Co.
+Donegal on St. Stephen's Night 2004.